 It is also available as an ebook.

-The new 9th edition of Sinclair on Warranties and Indemnities on Share and Asset Sales will publish in March 2014.
-It has been substantially revised to reflect changes in law, convention and practice.
+Published March 2013, the 9th edition of Sinclair on Warranties and Indemnities on Share and Asset Sales has been substantially revised to reflect changes in law, convention and practice.

 It serves as an easy-to-navigate guide to the complexities involved in warranties and indemnities.
 For both share and asset sales it goes through all the processes involved.
 So whether you are a buyer or a seller you’ll get a better understanding of the steps you need to take and the requirements you need to fulfil.